 - Mozilla Firefox – Click on the Menu button, and select Options.
 Here, you will find the Privacy and Security panel.
-In the Cookies and Site Data section, slick Clear Data.
+In the Cookies and Site Data section, click Clear Data.
 Check the box next to cache (as well as cookies if you wish) and then press Clear.

-- Safari – The fastest way to clear cache in Safari is to use the shortcut CMD + ALT + E. This will open the Clear Caches section, where you can delete collected cache.
+- Safari – The fastest way to clear cache in Safari is to use the shortcut CMD + ALT + E. This will open the Clear Caches section, where you can delete the collected cache.

 Method 3: Use Chrome’s experimental features

 If you’re using Google Chrome, the browser also has some experimental features that some users found helpful when it comes to auto scrolling.
 Just follow the steps below to try it as well: